Edmonton LRT: Valley Line

-Downtown to Lewis Farms
+Valley Line – West (Downtown to Lewis Farms)

-A planned expansion to Lewis Farms, with the West Edmonton Mall en route, is in the engineering phase as part of the 27 km Valley Line.
+A planned expansion to Lewis Farms, with the West Edmonton Mall en route, is under construction as part of the 27 km Valley Line.

-The option approved by Council in 2010 was to have the west LRT extension run from downtown, along 104 Avenue and Stony Plain Road before diverting south on 156 Street towards Meadowlark Health And Shopping Centre, then along an 87 Avenue alignment to West Edmonton Mall and beyond.
+The option approved by Council in 2010 was to have the west LRT extension run from downtown, along 104 Avenue and Stony Plain Road before diverting south on 156 Street towards Meadowlark Health & Shopping Centre, then along an 87 Avenue alignment to West Edmonton Mall and beyond.
 Proponents of this route cited opportunities for transit-oriented development.

 On November 1, 2018, the Government of Alberta announced a contribution of $1.04 billion towards the second phase of the Valley Line, extending it west to Lewis Farms with an estimated completion date of 2027–28.

 Controversy

-The Valley LRT to Mill Woods generated opponents particularly on the location of the route.
+The Valley LRT to Mill Woods generated opponents, particularly on the location of the route.
 The Edmonton Chinese community opposed the city's plan to lay the tracks on 102 Avenue as it is directly in front of a Chinese elderly care facility.
 Despite demands to relocate the route to 102a Avenue, the city council voted for the original proposal.
-Another group opposed the route saying that the new LRT bridge crossing the North Saskatchewan River will have a negative impact on the river valley and the removal of the existing footbridge during construction (to be replaced by pedestrian space on the LRT bridge) would temporarily displace an existing river crossing.
-The city states that impact is minimal, no other alternative routes were suitable, and has proceeded with construction.
+Another group opposed the route saying that the new LRT bridge crossing the North Saskatchewan River would have a negative impact on the river valley and the removal of the existing footbridge during construction (replaced by a pedestrian space on the Tawatinâ Bridge) would temporarily displace an existing river crossing.
+The city stated that the impact is minimal, no other alternative routes were suitable, and proceeded with construction.

 Concerns in 2008 and 2009 over community impacts along the proposed west leg of the Valley Line and north leg of the Metro Line led to a larger debate over the vision guiding the various expansion plans, and the criteria used to select the routes.

 The adoption of a new signalling system (see below) for the Metro Line pushed back the start date from April 2014 to September 2015, when the line finally began operation at a frequency of 15 minutes, rather than 5.
 Trains only ran at a maximum of 25 km/h between the Churchill and NAIT stations, creating passenger delays and traffic congestion.
 An independent safety auditor cleared trains to run at their full 50 km/h as of February 19, 2017.